bausteine-der-datenanalyse/w-python-numpy-grundlagen-en/lernziele.md

-- Einleitung: was ist NumPy, Vor- und Nachteile
+- Introduction: What is NumPy, Advantages and Disadvantages
-- Nutzen des NumPy-Moduls
+- Benefits of the NumPy Module
-- Erstellen von NumPy-Arrays
+- Creating NumPy Arrays
 - Slicing
-- Lesen und schreiben von Dateien
+- Reading and Writing Files
-- Arbeiten mit Bildern
+- Working with Images